CowZix/website/content/recipes/tart.md

 ## Directions
 1. Chop the chocolate until relatively fine.
 2. Put honey and cream into a saucepan and wait until the cream barely starts to boil.
-3. Add chocolate adn stir until incorperated.
+3. Add chocolate and stir until incorperated.
 4. Add butter when temperature drops to around 100F.
 5. Once the butter has completely metled, pour it into the tart.